BYU-ITC-344/byu-itc-344.github.io/hw-5/index.md

 * **Network authentication:**

-  * You may need to force Windows 7 to use NTLM instead of NTLMv2
-  * Attempt to connect login from Windows 7  → should fail due to **NTLMv2-only enforcement**.
+  * Attempt to connect login from Windows 7

 #### **Linux Client**